-1. Incorporation and Status of the Company
+1 Incorporation and Status of the Company

-- 1.1 The Company is a closed-ended investment company which was incorporated in Jersey on 21 May 2010 under the provisions of the Jersey Companies Law with registered number 105775 with the name GCP Infrastructure Investments Limited. - 1.2 The principal legislation under which the Company operates, and under which the Ordinary Shares have been created, is the Jersey Companies Law. - 1.3 The Company's legal and commercial name is GCP Infrastructure Investments Limited. - 1.4 The registered and head office and the principal place of business of the Company is at 12 Castle Street, St. Helier, Jersey JE2 3RT.
+- 1.1 The Company is a closed-ended investment company which was incorporated in Jersey on 21 May 2010 under the provisions of the Jersey Companies Law with registered number 105775 with the name GCP Infrastructure Investments Limited. - 1.2 The principal legislation under which the Company operates, and under which the Ordinary Shares have been created, is the Jersey Companies Law. - 1.3 The Company's legal and commercial name is GCP Infrastructure Investments Limited.
+The Company is not part of a group.
+The Company merged with its wholly-owned subsidiary, GCP Infrastructure Asset Holdings Limited, on 30 September 2015. - 1.4 The registered and head office and the principal place of business of the Company is at 12 Castle Street, St. Helier, Jersey JE2 3RT.
 The Company is domiciled in Jersey.
-The telephone number of the Company's registered office is +44 (0)1534 847060. - 1.5 The Company's accounting period ends on 30 September of each year, with the first such financial period commencing on incorporation of the Company and having ended on 30 September 2011.
-Historical financial information on the Company from 1 October 2011 to 30 September 2014 is included in this document in Part 9. - 1.6 Ernst & Young LLP has been the only auditor of the Company since its incorporation.
+The telephone number of the Company's registered office is +44 (0)1534 847060. - 1.5 The Company's accounting period ends on 30 September of each year.
+Historical financial information on the Company from 1 October 2012 to 30 September 2015 is included in this document in Part 7. - 1.6 Ernst & Young LLP was the only auditor of the Company for the period covered by the historical financial information contained in this document.
 Ernst & Young LLP is a member of the Institute of Chartered Accountants in England and Wales.
-The annual report and financial statements of the Company are prepared according to IFRS as adopted by the EU and Jersey Companies Law. - 1.7 The Company is regulated as a certified fund in Jersey pursuant to the CIF Law and the Jersey Listed Fund Guide published by the JFSC.
-The Company is not currently authorised or regulated by the FCA. - 1.8 The Ordinary Shares are denominated in Sterling.
+KPMG Channel Islands Jersey Limited were appointed as auditors at the annual general meeting held on 12 February 2016.
+The annual report and financial statements of the Company are prepared according to IFRS and the Jersey Companies Law.
+The annual report and financial statements of the Company are made up to 30 September in each year with copies expected to be sent to Shareholders within the following four months.
+The Company also publishes unaudited half-yearly reports to 31 March with copies expected to be sent to Shareholders within the following three months.
+A copy of the financial statements relating to the Company may be downloaded from www.gcpuk.com/gcp-infrastructure-investments-ltd. - 1.6 The Company is regulated as a certified fund in Jersey pursuant to the CIF Law and the Jersey Listed Fund Guide published by the JFSC.
+The Company is not currently authorised or regulated by the FCA. - 1.7 The Ordinary Shares are denominated in sterling.

-2. Share Capital of the Company
+2 Share Capital of the Company